 As a charity supporting people living with sight loss, we are committed to ensuring everyone can access and use our website on multiple devices.
 This includes people with sight problems, hearing loss, mobility and cognitive impairments.
 If you have any comments, feedback or suggestions about the Sight Life website, please don’t hesitate to contact us by emailing [email protected], or calling us on 029 2039 8900.
 We are continually seeking solutions that bring all areas of our site up to the same level of web accessibility.
 If you experience any difficulty, please let us know immediately so that we can work to rectify the issue as quickly as possible.

 Compliance with RNIB Surf Right Guidelines

-As a member of the RNIB group of charities, we work to meet the RNIB Surf Right Guidelines for web accessibility, with checkpoints taken from the Website Accessibility Initiative (WAI) guidelines, published by the World Wide Web Consortium (W3C), a consortium of 385 organisations who advise and educate on standards for internet technologies.
+As a member of the RNIB group of charities, Sight Life works to meet the RNIB Surf Right Guidelines for web accessibility, with checkpoints taken from the Website Accessibility Initiative (WAI) guidelines, published by the World Wide Web Consortium (W3C), a consortium of 385 organisations who advise and educate on standards for internet technologies.
 These guidelines form an international standard for making web content more accessible for people with disabilities, and conformance with these guidelines is a basic necessity for making the internet useable by everyone.

 The site is tested regularly to ensure that we are working towards the high standards we work to uphold.
 It has been built using code that complies with W3C standards for HTML and CSS, so that it displays correctly in current browsers, and will continue to display correctly in any browsers used in the future.